ggreen/spring-geode-showcase/docs/4-Scalability-High-Availability-Fault-Tolerance/README.md

-# step 6 - Delete or kill the first locator
+# step 6 - Delete or kill the first locator  (may take several seconds)

 Note: Click on a different shell (not the one executing the for loop)